chriswhong/awesome-mapbox-external-developer-resources/README.md

 ## Mapbox Resources

-### Documentation
+Offical Mapbox Developer Resources are available in various places on mapbox.com

-- [https://docs.mapbox.com/](https://docs.mapbox.com/) -  Offical Documentation for all Mapbox APIs, SDKs, and libraries.
+- [Documentation](https://docs.mapbox.com/) -  Offical Documentation for all Mapbox APIs, SDKs, and libraries.
 Includes tutorials, examples, and code playgrounds.

-### Playgrounds
-- [Static Images Playground](https://docs.mapbox.com/playground/static/) - The Static Images API produces standalone map images that can be displayed on web and mobile devices without the aid of a mapping library or API.
-- [TileQuery Playground](https://docs.mapbox.com/playground/tilequery/) - The Tilequery API allows you to retrieve features from vector tilesets based on a given longitude and latitude.
-- [Directions Playground](https://docs.mapbox.com/playground/directions/) - The Directions API produces turn-by-turn instructions.
-- [Isochrone Playground](https://docs.mapbox.com/playground/isochrone/) - The Isochrone API allows you to request polygon or line features that show areas that are reachable within a specified amount of time from a location.
-- [Geocoding Playground](https://docs.mapbox.com/playground/geocoding/) - The Geocoding API allows you to search for addresses and places by name or coordinates.
+- [Tutorials](https://docs.mapbox.com/help/tutorials/) - A list of tutorials built into the docs site, includes both video and web-based tutorials for various tasks.
+- [How-to Videos](https://www.mapbox.com/videos/) - Short videos showing how to perform various tasks with Mapbox's libraries and SDKs.
+- [Webinars](https://www.mapbox.com/webinars) - Longer format videos including developer interviews and more substantial Mapbox builds and workflows.

 ## Third-Party Resources

+### StackOverflow Forums

+Many community members post technical questions using the `mapbox` tag on StackOverflow.
+[Follow the `mapbox` tag](https://stackoverflow.com/questions/tagged/mapbox)

 ### Technical Blog Posts
 - [The making of Urban Layers](https://morphocode.com/making-urban-layers/) - Urban Layers is an interactive map created by Morphocode that explores Manhattan’s urban fabric.
 The project uses some of the latest mapping technologies to visualize more than 45 000 buildings.
+- [Using Mapbox: The Simplest Guide To Get You Started](https://javascript.plainenglish.io/using-mapbox-the-simplest-guide-to-get-you-started-cae9896bf999) - via javascript.plainenglish.io
 ### Tutorials

 ### Tutorial Videos